Learning an Interpretable Risk Scoring System for Maximizing Decision Net Benefit: Experiments

 \subsection{Experimental setup}

-We ran experiments on eight datasets from the UCI Machine Learning Repository \cite{kellyUCIMachineLearning}.
-Following the preprocessing procedure of \cite{ustunSupersparseLinearInteger2016}, we binarized all category variables and some continue variables, removed all samples with missing values, and partitioned each dataset into ten folds for cross-validation.
-Table \ref{tab:dataset} summarizes the characteristics of the processed datasets.
+We ran experiments on eight datasets from the UCI Machine Learning Repository \citep{kellyUCIMachineLearning}.
+Following the preprocessing procedure of \citet{ustunSupersparseLinearInteger2016}, we binarized all category variables and some continuous variables, removed all samples with missing values, and partitioned each dataset into ten folds for cross-validation.
+Table \ref{tab:dataset}

 For each dataset, the models were trained on nine folds and evaluated on the remaining fold.
 Performance metrics were averaged over the 10 folds.
 We report the mean AUROC, AUNBC, and Expected Calibration Error (ECE) on both the training and test sets, together with their standard deviations, as well as the average model size and its range.
 The AUROC, AUNBC, and ECE are used to evaluate models' discrimination, utility, and calibration, respectively, while the size serves as a measure of models' sparsity.
 The AUNBC and ECE is computed over a set of predefined decision thresholds $p_i = \frac{i}{10}$, $i=0,1,\ldots,9$.
 The model size is defined as the number of nonzero coefficients for linear models (excluding the intercept) and as the number of nodes for decision tree models.